Student Note-taker Information

 - Email notes as soon as possible, each week, after each class period, no later than 48 hours after the class period.

-- Notify SSD within 24 hours if there were no notes to be taken during the class period and why (exam, cancelled class, etc.)
+- Notify SSD within 24 hours if there were no notes to be taken during the class period and why (exam, canceled class, etc.)

 - Request notes from another student in the course and email them if you are absent.